Scalable Video Coding in Video Conferencing: A Practical Guide

 What is Scalable Video Coding (SVC)?

 Scalable Video Coding is a video compression technology that encodes video in multiple layers within a single stream.
-Each layer adds resolution, frame rate, or fidelity detail.
-Devices and networks with different capabilities can decode only the layers they can handle, making SVC useful for video conferencing and live streaming where conditions vary across participants.
+Each layer adds resolution, frame rate, or fidelity.
+Devices and networks with different capabilities can decode only the layers they can handle, which makes SVC useful for video conferencing and live streaming where conditions vary across participants.

 How does SVC differ from simulcast?

-SVC encodes one stream with multiple quality layers embedded inside it.
-Simulcast encodes multiple independent streams at different quality levels.
-With SVC, the server drops layers from a single stream.
-With simulcast, the server selects which complete stream to forward.
-Each approach has trade-offs in bandwidth, SFU complexity, and browser support.
-See our SVC vs Simulcast comparison for a detailed breakdown.
+SVC encodes one stream with multiple quality layers embedded inside it, and the server drops layers as needed.
+Simulcast encodes several independent streams at different quality levels, and the server selects which complete stream to forward.
+Each approach has trade-offs in bandwidth, server complexity, and browser support.

 Which browsers support SVC encoding in 2026?

-VP9 SVC encoding is supported in Chrome, with partial support in Firefox.
-Safari does not support VP9 SVC encoding.
+VP9 SVC encoding is supported in Chrome, with partial support in Firefox; Safari does not support it.
 AV1 SVC encoding is experimental in Chrome only.
-H.264 SVC is not implemented in any major browser's WebRTC stack.
-VP8 does not support SVC.
+H.264 SVC is not implemented in any major browser's WebRTC stack, and VP8 does not support SVC.
 This browser gap is why most production WebRTC platforms use simulcast rather than SVC.

-Why does Digital Samba use VP8 simulcast instead of SVC?
+Why do many WebRTC platforms use simulcast instead of SVC?

 What is scalable video transcoding?